boxrick/azure-devops-agent-slim/README.md

 The main difference being the docs above doesn't appear to remove the agent correctly on shutdown, yet the old Microsoft images do but are obviously deprecated and massive.

-I did a little bit of combining of these to produce this.
+I did a little bit of combining of these to produce this repo.

 ## ENV vars
 * `VSTS_ACCOUNT=<azure_devops_account>`